Copyright and intellectual property policy

 - AQA materials must not be reproduced on third party websites – in any format.

-- We do not grant permission for AQA materials to appear in YouTube videos (or similar sites or apps).
+- We don't grant permission for AQA materials to appear on any type of social media or in YouTube videos (or similar sites or apps).

 - We grant a limited number of print and eBook permissions to authors and publishers.